fzw310/MAT-tracking/readme.md

 [4] M. Mueller, N. Smith, and B. Ghanem, “A benchmark and simulator for uav tracking,” in European Conference on Computer Vision, 2016, pp. 445–461.

+If you use our codes, please cite our papers.